KEY ENERGY SERVICES, INC.

 TIME-VESTED RESTRICTED STOCK UNIT AWARD AGREEMENT

-THIS TIME-VESTED RESTRICTED STOCK UNIT AWARD AGREEMENT, including the Appendix attached hereto (this Agreement), dated as of [Date] (the Agreement Date), is made by and between Key Energy Services, Inc., a Delaware corporation (the Company), and [Name of Participant] (the Participant).
+THIS TIME-VESTED RESTRICTED STOCK UNIT AWARD AGREEMENT, including the Appendix attached hereto (this “Agreement”), dated as of [Date] (the “Date of Grant”), is made by and between Key Energy Services, Inc., a Delaware corporation (the “Company”), and [Name of Participant] (the “Participant”).

 R E C I T A L S:

-WHEREAS, the Board of Directors of the Company (the Board) expects to adopt the Key Energy Services, Inc. 2019 Equity and Cash Incentive Plan (the Plan) and to submit the Plan for stockholder approval at the Companys 2019 annual stockholders meeting (the 2019 Annual Meeting);
+WHEREAS, the Board of Directors of the Company (the “Board”) has adopted the Key Energy Services, Inc. 2016 Equity and Cash Incentive Plan (the “Plan”);

-WHEREAS, the Plan will provide for grants of Awards of time-vested restricted stock units (Restricted Stock Units);
+WHEREAS, the Plan provides for grants of Awards of time-vested restricted stock units (“Restricted Stock Units”);

 WHEREAS, the Participant desires to accept the Restricted Stock Unit Award made pursuant to this Agreement and agrees to abide by the restrictions that accompany this Agreement, including those set forth in Appendix A hereto.